- What is the Capital City Fellows Program?

 Each placement is unique, and Fellows are involved in a range of projects and processes by their host agencies from budget development and analysis to strategic planning, process improvement, research, project management, and collaboration and program delivery with agency partners and other stakeholders.
 For example, a Fellow assigned to the Department of Human Resources might work on training city officials on the performance management system, whereas a Fellow assigned to the Office of the City Administrator might work on launching the Neighborhood Services Initiative.

 Do Fellows get to select their placements?

-What agencies have Fellows?
+What agencies will fund and host Fellows?

 How is this program unique?

 Unlike some fellowship programs in which Fellows work in one agency or department throughout their tenure, the Capital City Fellows can work in up to three different agencies over the course of the 18 months.
 As a result, Fellows have the opportunity to see many facets of the city government.